muhammadowais75/communication/README.md

+- The backend needs: DB changes to store instructions, APIs to read/save/update instructions, validation for phone numbers, and wiring into the checkout flow so selections are saved to the booking and optionally persisted to the user profile.
 - Nice — clear user story.
 Below is a concise, actionable backend plan.
 - Got you (I understand / I will take care of it / I have caught you).
 - She looked so pathetic (pitiful - قابل رحم) that I bent down to comfort her.